The era of globalization has created a global culture where people around the world share experiences, ideas, norms, and symbols that unite them.

 But perhaps the most prominent and successful philosophy that led to an emerging global culture is the philosophy of humanism that underpins the enlightenment.

-Humanism led to the rise of secularist states, the decline of Religious rule in nations throughout the East and West, and the liberalization of many parts of the globe.
+Humanism led to the rise of secularist states, the decline of Religious rule in nations throughout the East and West, and the liberalization of many parts of the globe (see more examples of humanism).

 Even without the enlightenment, however, it’s clear that the practice of philosophy is itself a cultural pursuit that transcends borders and could, therefore, be considered a global cultural phenomenon.